-of uranium and in the means of enriching it.
-The importance of the problem of uranium supplies was appreciated by the founders of EURATOM.
-But the supply Agency set up under Chapter VI of the Treaty is not suited to its aims, and changes have now been proposed.
-Reactors are no more than a product of technical "know-hew".
+Lastly, while the vital role of reactors in the nuclear energy process cannot be disputed, the main guarantee of a measure of European independence in the nuclear field lies not in reactors but in supplies of uranium \angle and in the means of enriching it7.(1) Reactors are no more than a product of technical "know-how".
 Once access to this technology is obtained, either by developments in Europe or through licences, it remains a permanent acquisition.
 If, however, no reliable supplies of uranium are available, Europe is still and will remain dependent in the nuclear energy field, even if it possesses original reactor techniques.